chiefbrwnmeanie/turkey/README.md

 # Turkey: A Bowling Stats App

 Three Strikes in bowling is called a "Turkey".
+Gobble Gobble.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.